vagrawal/gsoc-progress/vagrawal/progress.md

 # 9 July

 I have many things about to write about the model and implementation, since I am hitting a major checkpoint.
 Will update tomorrow.
 I am just commiting my progress in LM for now.

+# 10 July

+Read various papers and thought about things I can do in the future.